The Truth About Jussie Smollett?: Production

-The film faced the usual challenges typical of controversial topics: several individuals opted not to participate, while promotional efforts highlighted the inclusion of rare or previously unreleased footage alongside efforts by the filmmakers to verify claims through documents and testimony.
-Smollett had sought to have the footage admitted as evidence during his 2021 trial, but it was delivered to his defense team too late to be used.
-He stated: “[The footage] was brought to my lawyers a couple days before we started trial and they were like, ‘Yeah, we already got our defense, so it’s too late to bring that in, we can’t do anything about it,’” Smollett said.
-“They did not go with the truth.
-They went with defending against the lies.””
+During promotion of the documentary, Smollett said it includes previously unreleased footage obtained through Freedom of Information Act requests by investigative journalists.
+He said his legal team received the footage only days before his 2021 trial, preventing it from being introduced as evidence.
+He stated: "[The footage] was brought to my lawyers a couple days before we started trial and they were like, ‘Yeah, we already got our defense, so it’s too late to bring that in, we can’t do anything about it".